 M A P S Collection

-I remember the first time I picked up the the naturally woven fibers of palm tree bark, in awe of the geometry and intelligence of the natural world.
-I have always been seduced by the lifecycle of plants.
-As a child, my favorite sensory experiences were from the transformation and decomposition of deciduous plants of the Colorado autumn.
-Currently, my obsession is the birth-to-death transformation of the jungle in lower Puna, Hawai’i.
+I remember the first time I held the naturally woven fibers of palm tree bark—captivated by the geometry and quiet intelligence of the natural world.
+Plants and their lifecycles have always fascinated me.
+As a child growing up in Colorado, my favorite sensory experiences came from witnessing the transformation and decay of deciduous leaves in autumn, and crunching through the leaves.
+Today, my fascination has shifted to the vivid birth-to-death-to-birth cycles of the jungle in lower Puna, Hawai‘i.

 Anatomy of Discovery (2022) |Sold|